-There are various spiritual development components of biblical knowledge, faith formation, and mentoring offered through chapel, classroom experience, and faculty interaction.
+There are various spiritual development components of biblical knowledge, faith formation, and mentoring offered through chapel, classroom experiences, and interaction with faculty.
 In addition, the college and Christian community provide many other opportunities for the student to develop his or her inner life.

 The chapel services of the college are planned for worship, inspiration, and instruction.
 Throughout the academic year, chapel speakers, chosen as Christian ministry models, include church leaders, pastors, community resource persons, faculty members, students, and college administrative leaders.
 This common experience of worship shared by students, faculty, staff, and administration forms one of the abiding strengths of the Nazarene Bible College experience.
-Chapel services are held each week.
+Chapel services are held one week each term during the school year.
 View a recent service in streaming video.

-A number of Nazarene churches in Colorado Springs minister to students and their families.
+A number of churches in Colorado Springs minister to students and their families.
 The pastors serve as shepherds, spiritual advisors, and ministerial models to students.
 These churches, varying in size from beginning church plants to a worship attendance of more than 1,000, offer the student many opportunities for service and fellowship.
-Long, happy relationships exist among the local churches, the college, graduates, and present students.
-Every student at Nazarene Bible College can find a church home among the Nazarene congregations in the Pikes Peak area.
+Regardless of denominational affiliation, NBC students are encouraged to actively attend a local church.

 Nursing and Retirement Home Ministry